Skip to content

 Build a Profile

-Use a hosted profile when you want the host layer to manage agent construction for each request.
+Use a profile when you want the host layer to manage agent construction for each request.

 Prerequisites